Partially Observable Szilard Engines: Deterministic memories, computed from parametric minimization of dissipation

 \section{Deterministic memories, computed from parametric minimization of dissipation}

 We can allow for deterministic partitions of any shape (including asymmetric solutions), where the number of memory states is a free parameter.
-For the box with diagonal tilt, $c=1$, we maximize work output, Eq. (\ref{Woutengine}), over these deterministic memories, to compare their performance to the minimally dissipative {\it probabilisitic} memories we found by solving optimization Eq. (\ref{IB}).
-Fig. \ref{objfkt}, shows the total work output, in units of $kT'$, as a function of the temperature ratio $\tau$.
+For the box with diagonal tilt, $c=1$, we maximize work output, equation (\ref{Woutengine}), over these deterministic memories, to compare their performance to the minimally dissipative {\it probabilisitic} memories we found by solving optimization equation (\ref{IB}).
+Figure \ref{objfkt}, shows the total work output, in units of $kT'$, as a function of the temperature ratio $\tau$.

 Compared to the optimal, minimally dissipative memories, deterministic memories achieve comparable work output at higher values of $\tau$.
 To obtain nonzero output, the temperature ratio has to be larger by roughly 1.75.